Homemade Sugar-Free Muesli

 by Giovanna Buono

-I put it in well-sealed jars, like Weck jars, and leave it in the kitchen pantry, away from light.
-It doesn’t last more than 3 months because it gets eaten, but I believe the actual shelf life depends on the almonds, which are the ingredient that can spoil first.
+I store it in well-sealed jars, like Weck jars, and keep them in the pantry away from light.
+It doesn’t last more than 3 months for me because it gets eaten, but actual shelf life likely depends on the almonds, which are the ingredient that can spoil first.

 • Can I use other ingredients?

 Of course you can!
-Basic muesli calls for oat flakes, but to avoid gluten, you can use buckwheat flakes.
-For nuts, you can use walnuts, cashews, pecans, dried blueberries.
-For oilseeds, you can use sunflower seeds.
-But obviously, you will also have to redo the WW point count that might vary.
+The basic muesli uses rolled oats but, if you want to avoid gluten, you can use buckwheat flakes.
+For dried fruit and nuts you can use walnuts, cashews, pecans, dried cranberries.
+For oilseeds you can use sunflower seeds.
+Keep in mind you’ll need to recalculate the Weight Watchers points as they may change.

 Author image